syrull/syrull.github.io/content/writeups/htb-vessel.md

 $ git-dumper http://vessel.htb/dev/.git ./website_dump
 ```

-With the website avaliable, I can check the actual source code for vulnerabilities, immediately after opening the `routes/index.js`
+With the website avaliable, I can check the actual source code for vulnerabilities, immediately after opening the `routes/index.js` I have noticed that this code might be vulnerable to NoSQL Injection.

 ```javascript
 ...